PagerDuty/pd-sync-chef/README.md

 ## PagerDuty Chef Workflow

 PagerDuty uses a monolithic Chef repo, and does not bother with cookbook versioning.
 Instead, every time we make a change to our Chef repo, we delete all changed cookbooks and re-upload them, maintaining parity between our Git repo and Chef server.
 There are many reasons that we have adopted this workflow, though I'm too lazy to stroll through memory lane at the moment.
+You can learn more about it [here][1].

 This plugin supports the aforementioned workflow.
 It integrates directly with Berkshelf.
 Invoking this plugin will:
 * Run berks vendor